lolo30317/Linq/README.md

 # Linq

-you can contact me on kutaykayikci@protonmail.com
+you can contact me on kutaykayikci@proton.me